 Our paper contributes to the previous literature in several domains.
-First, our results contribute to the small literature on measurement of child labor outcomes in developing countries.
-Two non-experimental studies have shown significant differences in child labor measures when comparing proxy versus self-reported information based on nationally representative household surveys (Dammert and Galdo (2013) for Peru and Janzen (2016) for Tanzania).
-On the contrary, Dillon et al. (2012) find no significant differences between child-based and proxy-based responses in a field survey experiment in Tanzania.
-There are several differences between our research design and that of Dillon et al (2012).
-Our sample is composed of a homogenous sample
+First, our results contribute to the small literature on the measurement of child labor outcomes in developing countries.
+The paper most closely related to ours is Dillon et al. (2012) who study the effects of survey design on child labor, in particular, the authors find no differences between child-based and proxy-based responses in a field survey experiment in Tanzania.
+While Dillon et al.'s (2012) sample included urban and rural households, which might entail different opportunity costs and demand for